+ REFORMATION DAY +

 (Stand)

-P The Holy Gospel according to St. John, the eighth chapter.
+P The Holy Gospel according to St. Mark, the tenth chapter.

 C Glory to You, O Lord.